rzubek/easy-cryptography/README.md

 # Easy Cryptography

-Easy, simple C# API for common cryptography operations.
+Greatly simplified C# API wrapper for common symmetric cryptography operations.

+- *Single-file library* that's ready to be dropped into other projects
+- Robust API with *safe defaults*
-Based on built-in .NET crypto libraries, but with very simple API with safe defaults.
+- *Pure C#* implementation based on built-in .NET crypto libraries
+- Compatible with *.NET Core 8.0*

 ## What?
 Why?